Sandra Bullock Says She’s ‘Too Scared’ to Get an Instagram

 Calling the movie way ahead of its time, Bullock accredits her role as Angela Bennett in 1995’s The Net as a significant reason she is not on any social media platform.
 Why?
 Because of what she went through with hackers!

-In an interview with Sirius XM, Julia Cunningham is the one to make the connection between the movie and the actress’s lack of an online presence.
+In an interview with Sirius XM, Julia Cunningham is the one to make the connection between the movie and the actor’s lack of an online presence.
 Confirming her suspicions, Bullocks answers, “You just unearthed the social gem that I have been… Like no one’s asked me, so I figured they didn’t want to know.”

 “I learned a lot.
 We met real hackers,” she continued.
 “I remember people going, ‘does that exist?
 Do you think we could actually order a pizza from your computer?’
 And I was like, ‘yes!'”